pubudushehan/Micro-Services-and-Cloud-Computing-Lab-Assessment_ICT_21_867/README.md

 ## Notes

-- All databases are in-memory (H2) and will be cleared on service restart
-- Services must be started in the correct order for proper functionality
+- Services must be started in the correct order for proper functionality (handled automatically by Docker Compose)
 - Default configuration uses localhost - modify application.properties for different deployments